Helping your Child Settle into a New School

 Hosting Play Dates

-Some parents cringe at the term “play date” but organising a time for a child’s new friends to come over and play in their home can be very helpful when a child moves schools.
-However, parents should be sensitive to the fact that not all children will get along and that just because parents are friends does not guarantee that children will be friends.
+Some parents cringe at the term ‘play date’ but organising a time for your child’s new friends to come over and play in your home can be very helpful when they move school.
+However, you should be sensitive to the fact that not all children will get along and that just because parents are friends does not guarantee that children will be friends.
 Instead of selecting your child’s friends yourself, ask your child who they would like to invite over and what they would like to do with his or her new friends.

 Asking for More Support